city_hall

 Grants

-The Office of Workforce Development (OWD) issues competitive Requests for Proposals in order to make awards to non-profits across the city for programming to serve youth and adults.
+The City of Boston receives Community Development Block Grant (CDBG) funding from the U.S. Department of Housing and Urban Development (HUD).
+15% of this money can be used for human service programming.
+The Office of Workforce Development (OWD) manages this portion of the CDBG allocation.
+Through this funding, OWD issues competitive Requests for Proposals to fund Boston non-profits that serve youth and adults.
 These funds are intended to be used to provide support services to enable individuals to access education or job training and, in turn, obtain the kinds of jobs capable of moving people out of poverty.

-Through the YouthWorks Summer Jobs grant and the YouthWorks Year-Round Jobs grant, OWD ensures that Boston youth ages 14-21 are employed year-round.
-OWD uses these funds to provide area non-profits to provide Boston youth with these services.
+YouthWorks is a state-funded youth employment program administered by Commonwealth Corporation.
+Through the YouthWorks Summer Jobs grant and the YouthWorks Year-Round Jobs grant, the Office of Workforce Development (OWD) ensures that Boston youth ages 14-24 are employed throughout the year.
+OWD uses these funds to support non-profits that provide Boston youth with these services.

 Who We Fund